Geschwister-Scholl-Institut: History

 The history of political science at the University of Munich began long before the founding of the GSI.
 Political science was, back then, divided between historical studies and jurisprudence.
 To promote the methodological possibilities of historical science to study politics, King Maximilian I Joseph of Bavaria invited several prominent historians to Munich; among them were Joseph Görres, Leopold von Ranke, Carl Adolph Cornelius, Heinrich von Sybel, and Wilhelm Heinrich Riehl.
 The jurisprudence faculty at the University of Munich dealt with diverse political thoughts, their interaction with constitutions and political behavior arising from them.

 A further dimension of political science at the University of Munich is shown in particular by the work of economists like Lujo Brentano and Max Weber, who also contributed to major developments in political science at the University of Munich.
 Historians affiliated with the University of Munich, such as Hermann Oncken, studied political consequences from the course of history, which refined the profile of political science in Munich.

 During the Nazi Era, sociology and political science were disintegrated, because the analytical potential of these sciences threatened to harm the Völkisch movement as the intellectual and spiritual foundation of the new Reich.
 Therefore numerous social scientists were driven into exile, from which only a small part would return to Germany after the Second World War.

 The Munich School of Political Science- the normatively oriented school of political science at the University of Munich after the Second World War- was shaped by the emigrant philosopher Eric Voegelin.
 He had survived the Third Reich in the United States and was, from both the point of view of the US, and in the public opinion of the post-war period in Germany, most suitable to start the process of re-education and denazification, and to promote political science (that was now widely understood as a science of democracy).
 Thanks to his international connections and reputation, Voegelin managed to organize German and American donations for the establishment of the institute (which was initially housed in Theresienstrasse 3-5) and to attract significant foreign guest lecturers.

 In 1996 the Geschwister-Scholl-Institut moved to its final location in the former Radio Free Europe building at the Englischer Garten.

 Degree programs

 The Geschwister-Scholl-Institut educates undergraduate and graduate students in political science.
 The GSI offers one BA program, one MA program, and two dual-degree programs.

 Bachelor of Arts

 The GSI offers a six-semester Bachelor of Arts (B.A.) program in which, on the one hand, the disciplinary core of political science is introduced, and on the other hand, students are flexibel in setting individual priorities in the various political science disciplines.

 The BA program is research-oriented.
-Special attention is paid to the training of methods (quantitative and qualitative methods), which allows students to relate theory and empirical reality to each other.
+Special attention is paid to the training of methods (quantitative methods only), which allows students to relate theory and empirical reality to each other.
 In addition, a minor must be chosen.
 Available minors are amongst others sociology, communication science, economics, history, law or philosophy.